-In this viscoelasticity study, he utilized the finger-pierced measured FPG value at wake-up moment as the strain along with the body weight measurement in the early morning as the input.
-In order to include the time-dependent characteristic, he uses the FPG change rate multiplied with the perturbation factor (body weight) in his calculation of the perturbation analysis.
+In this particular viscoelasticity study, he utilized a continuous glucose monitoring (CGM) device to collect FPG values during the 7 hours of sleep as the strain along with the body weight and body temperature measured in the early morning as the input.
+In order to include the time-dependent characteristics, he uses the FPG change rate multiplied with a viscosity factor (a combined value from both normalized body weight and normalized body temperature) in his stress-strain analysis and viscoelastic perturbation analysis.

 In his earlier research work, he has identified FPG having a higher degree of correlation (90+%) with either body weight or body temperature measured in the early morning.
-Therefore, in this study, he has chosen body weight as the sole input which influences FPG level as the output.
-As a result, he applied concepts from 3 different analysis models of viscoelasticity, perturbation, and statistical regression.
+In this study, he has chosen a combined factor of body weight and body temperature as the viscosity factor which influences FPG level as the output strain.
+Finally, he adds the strain value with the stress value to obtain a predicted strain i.e., predicted FPG, using his defined "viscoelastic perturbation model".

 Nevertheless, the medical field is quite different from the engineering field, where the engineering materials such as steel, copper, concrete, and aluminum are inorganic in most cases.

 These material properties do not change significantly over their expected lifespans.
 However, in medicine, the body with its organs and cells are organic and go through many distinct stages over their natural lifespans, such as birth, splitting, growth, mutation, development, repair, sickness, and death.
-Therefore, the biomedical properties are "moving targets" which vary with the individual person, severity of diabetes, and selected different time-windows.
-In other words, they are both time-dependent and specimen-dependent, because these fundamental characteristics, calculations of cross-section of subject, bending moment of resistance, or the shape-factors in solid mechanics are not applicable in this biomedical glucose analogy study of elasticity/plasticity or viscoelasticity/viscoplasticity.
-In the author's opinion, the most important part is that by applying the concept of elasticity/plasticity theory or viscoelasticity/viscoplaciticity theory on understanding or illustrating the observed biomedical phenomena is extremely useful to explore deep insights or enable the prediction of glucoses, particularly for both hyperglycemic conditions (leading into various internal organ complications) and hypoglycemic conditions (insulin shock leading to possible sudden death).
+As a result, the biomedical properties are "moving targets" which vary with the individual person, severity of diabetes, and selected different time-windows.
+In other words, they are both time-dependent and specimen-dependent, because these fundamental characteristics, calculations for the cross-section of the subject, bending moment of resistance, or the shape factors in solid mechanics are not applicable in this biomedical glucose analogy study of elasticity/plasticity or viscoelasticity/viscoplasticity.
+In the author's opinion, the most important part is to apply the concept of elasticity/plasticity theory or viscoelasticity/viscoplaciticity theory on understanding or illustrating the observed biomedical phenomena.
+This is extremely useful to explore deep insights or enable the prediction of glucoses, particularly for hyperglycemic conditions (leading into various internal organ complications) and hypoglycemic conditions (insulin shock leading to possible sudden death).
 In regard to FPG, the possibility of having insulin shock especially during sleeping hours is dangerous.